 - How good you are at sticking to a study plan

-Most students who graduate from an accredited massage therapy school fairly recently can pass the MBLEx with between 1 to 3 months of preparation time.
-This is at a fairly relaxed pace of between 30 – 100 hours total.
+Most students who graduate from an accredited massage therapy school fairly recently can pass the MBLEx with 1 to 3 months of preparation time.
+This is at a fairly relaxed pace of between 30 – 100 hours of MBLEx study time (total).